wp:image {“sizeSlug”:”large”,”linkDestination”:”none”}

 Does the creator actually demonstrate the core benefit, or do they miss it?
 Can they explain in their own words what makes your app valuable?
 This signals whether they’ll nail the final video or need heavy direction.

-Don't accept auditions just because a creator is fast.
+Don’t accept auditions just because a creator is fast.
 One great video beats five mediocre ones in performance.
-Our analysis shows creators who take 7-10 days to deliver (allowing for real testing and scripting) outperform rush jobs by 35% on average install rates.
+In our experience, creators who take time to properly test and script their delivery consistently outperform rush jobs on average install rates.

 Step 5: Manage Revisions and Quality Standards